Teradata/stacki-wiki/Concepts.md

 ## Kickstart

-Stacki is built on top of Red Hat's installation tool (known as: anaconda) and dynamically creates Kickstart files to install machines from bare metal.
+Stacki is built on top of Red Hat's installation tool (known as: anaconda) and dynamically creates kickstart files to install machines from bare metal.
-Because we use a framework built on top of Kickstart, Stacki systems are managed at a much higher (and simpler) level than systems using disk imaging or virtual machine images.
+Because we use a framework built on top of kickstart, Stacki systems are managed at a much higher (and simpler) level than systems using disk imaging or virtual machine images.
 Seemingly complex actions such as swapping an OS between minor versions,